Inflation is something that many people completely forget to factor in when calculating how much money they’re going to need for retirement.

 At that point, your number becomes $540,000 and you’re only short about $96,000 to make it all the way those 30 years of retirement.

-You’re going to have to learn how to make 15% a year or you’re never going to get there.
+You’re going to have to learn how to make 15% a year or you’re never going to get there, this is even more important if you are investing during inflation.
 The beautiful thing about learning how to do Rule #1 Investing, is you can start with relatively small amounts of money.
 If you can achieve a 15% rate of return (which is completely doable) and save a little bit of money each year, you’re going to be okay.

 Phil Town is an investment advisor, hedge fund manager, 3x NY Times Best-Selling Author, ex-Grand Canyon river guide, and former Lieutenant in the US Army Special Forces.
 He and his wife, Melissa, share a passion for horses, polo, and eventing.
 Phil’s goal is to help you learn how to invest and achieve financial independence.